Hindi’s Colourful Influence on the English Language

 Essentially colonial English men and women living in India adopted these words as the English language had no word for a veranda, and they thought a thug was an excellent description of an aggressive person.
 If English does not have a word for something, it will 'borrow' from another language.
 As I write this wearing dungarees with my hair freshly washed with shampoo, I adore the flexibility of the English language, and the colour given to it by Indian words.

 Would you like to develop your language skills for General English, Business English, or school?
-Click the buttons below to find out what Lana Betts can offer you at Wright English, or contact Lana to book your free 60 minute trial lesson, and receive your free 3-month personalised learning plan.
+Click the buttons below to find out what Lana Betts can offer you at Wright English, or contact Lana to book your free 60-minute trial lesson, and receive your free 3-month personalised learning plan.

 Previous